cracked-machine/12VDualHalfWavePSU/Var2IDC.md

 Unless you want to make the circuit go bye-bye here are some important notes. *I accept no responsibility for damage to equipment, heightened pulse rate, loss of limbs, etc..*

-1) Total max output current is limited to *a)* the wall adaptor output divided by two *b)* the individual current limit of the diodes *c)* the individual current limit of the regulators.
+1) Total max output current is limited to *a)* the wall adaptor output current divided by two *b)* the individual current limit of the diodes *c)* the individual current limit of the regulators.

 2) The input current from the wall adaptor must *not* exceed absolute max 80% of the voltage rating of the capacitors.